CDSoft/bang/README.md

 The `pipe` function takes a list of rules and returns a function that applies all the rules, in the order of the list.
 This function takes two parameters: the output and the inputs of the pipe.

-Intermediate outputs are stored in `$builddir/pipe`.
+Intermediate outputs are stored in `$builddir/tmp` (this directory can be changed by adding a `builddir` attribute to the rule list).
 If a rule name contains a dot, its « extension » is used to name intermediate outputs.

 E.g.: